-Lim Teck Chuan, Thomas

-Executive Chairman and Chief Executive Officer
+Lim Teck Chuan, Thomas Executive Chairman and Chief Executive Officer

-NOTICE IS HEREBY GIVEN that the Annual General Meeting of Choo Chiang Holdings Ltd. (the "Company") will be held by way of electronic means on Wednesday, 27 April 2022 at 11.00 a.m. to transact the following business:
+NOTICE IS HEREBY GIVEN that the Annual General Meeting of Choo Chiang Holdings Ltd. (the "Company") will be held physically at Choo Chiang HQ level 2 Conference room @ 10 Woodlands Loop Singapore 738388 on Thursday, 27 April 2023 at 2.30 p.m. to transact the following business: